veltzer/demos-linux/src/examples_standalone/intel_compiler_precompiled_headers/README.md

+# Precompiled headers with the Intel compiler

 This is an example of doing precompiled headers using the intel compiler.

-References: